Kultura (restaurant)

-Restaurant in Charleston, South Carolina, U.S.
+Filipino restaurant in Charleston, South Carolina, U.S.

-Kultura is a Filipino restaurant in Charleston, South Carolina.
+Kultura is a Filipino restaurant in Charleston, South Carolina, United States.
 It was named one of twelve best new restaurants in the United States by Eater in 2023.
 The restaurant opened in July 2023 by executive chef Nikko Cagalanan.
 Cagalanan was nominated for a 2024 James Beard Award in the Emerging Chef category.